 The network of flights we have from UK to Australasia and Oceania are slightly limited, but the airlines we use are excellent at flying pets.
 But they all require a stopover – usually in Singapore.

-If you require more information, then please do look at the relevant page and if you have any further questions then we will be very happy to help and advise.
+If you require more information on pet travel to Australasia, then please do look at the relevant page and if you have any further questions then we will be very happy to help and advise.
+Or get a free quote online here.

 Located on the east coast of Far North Queensland, Cairns is a place that exudes holiday vibes.
 Its tropical climate and proximity to the Great Barrier reef and the rainforest make it a popular tourist destination.
 Home to a laid-back city centre and a vibrant market scene, you’ll find plenty to do with your dog…